Skip to footer content

 1. Open Visual Studio and create a new C# Console Application.

-2. Configure the Project as follows and then click "Next."
+2. Configure the Project and click "Next."

 Step 2: Install Necessary Libraries via NuGet Package Manager

-3. Install IronPrint Printing Library:
+3. Install IronPrint using this command:

 Install-Package IronPrint